 If you're a Nobel winner, there's absolutely no escaping this peculiar Swedish tradition.
-Because December 13th tends to coincide with Nobel Prize week in Sweden, the Nobel laureates traditionally get woken up in their Stockholm hotel rooms by Lucia and her fellow singers.
+Because December 13th is just a few days after the Nobel Prize gets handed out in Sweden, the Nobel laureates traditionally get woken up in their Stockholm hotel rooms by Lucia and her fellow singers.

-Nobel laureate Carl E Wieman and his wife in 2001.
+Nobel laureate Claude Cohen-Tannoudji and his wife in 1997.
 Photo: Agnes Henriksson Fjeldstad/TT

 It's a bit surprising that one of the secular Swedes' favourite holidays is named after a saint.
 Even more surprising that she is, or was, Italian.
 Lucia (or Saint Lucy) was a Catholic girl martyred in Syracuse, Sicily, in 304 AD.
 It remains unclear quite how she worked her way into Swedish tradition, although December 13th was marked as the shortest day of the year under the Julian calendar way back in the 14th century.
 Anyway, best not get tied up in a history debate with your colleagues.
 Just smile along nicely.

 Stockholm's Lucia visiting Syracuse in 2003.
 Photo: Toni Sica/SCANPIX

 3. Why is that man wearing a skirt? (varför bär den där mannen en kjol?)